william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 Since Obstruction Point was closed due to lower road repair, the parking lot was empty.
 The problem with starting from Deer Park is that there is no mid length distance stop to camp at.
 It's basically a rush to Grand Valley.
 Also there's no water until the valley.
 But I brought a lot of water, and, given Donavan's blessing, I decided to camp in the parking lot.
 While setting up the tent, I kept hearing ghostly voices in the wind, people singing?
 A choir of women?
 It was very strange.
 Perhaps it was the wind, or an elk?

 The winds were so strong that my jetboil wouldn't ignite.
 I didn't eat.
 Then starting at 8pm, the winds got even worse.
 I spent the entire night sleeping on one side of the tent, trying to not let it blow away.
 Then I heard clomping steps around my tent.
 I was so scared, they were so close.
-I think it was may goats or deer.
+I think it was maybe goats or deer.
 They left.
 My morale continued to sink.

 The night was miserable.
 In retrospect, I could have just gone a bit off trail and camped on the fragile grass behind some trees, but I was afraid the trees might fall, and also I didn't want to kill the little grass.